cartzhang/StartFromHere/README.md

 You dont need to write void Start() or void Awake(),just add a attribute for the function,all the functions can execute in the same level.

+Here is my blog you can check it : http://blog.csdn.net/cartzhang/article/details/52372611

 Any question,pls let me know.